hysinh/Memory-game/README.md

 ## User Experience
 Memory Game ux stories
 - ### Visitor Goal
-  Puss-N-Boba visitors can range in age and gender but they all generally are animal lovers and in particular are lovers of the cat species.
-The website plays an essential role in providing essential information to visitors on the cat nature of the cafe, the cafe's menu and offerings, information about the cats, and how to reach Puss-n-Boba whether in person or via social media or email which includes address, telephone, opening hours, and map information.
+  Happy Cake Friends visitors can range in age and genger but they are all generally looking for a simple, online game to entertain them featuring the cute Cake Friends characters.
+The website offers a short reprieve from the cares of daily life and offer entertainment via a mentally challenging memory exercise.
 - ### User stories
-  1. User looking for the cafe can access the location information via the home page as well as along the top navbar.
-They can access the address information, opening hours, and a map for access information.
-  2. User looking to contact the cafe can navigate to the contact page from both the home page as well as the top navbar located on each page for telephone information as well as a message contact form on the contact page.
-If the user prefers to contact the cafe over social media, social media icons leading to the cafe's social media are located on the footer of each page.
-  3. User looking to easily navigate the website will find links to all the essential pages on the home page as well as along the top navbar on each page.
-  4. User looking to find more information about the menu and boba offerings can easily navigate to the menu page via the home page link or from the top navbar located on each page.
-The menu page provides the essential menu and treats offerings.
-  5. Users who prefer to find the cafe's most recent menu offerings can navigate to the cafe's social media via the social media links in the footer for the newest menu offerings.
-  6. User looking to find more about cats that live at Puss-n-boba can easily navigate via a link on the home page or via the top navbar to the Cat page which provides a brief description of each cat along with a photo of the cat.
-It also provides some basic interaction information for users should they visit the cafe.
+  1. User looking to play a simple game while waiting for public transport.
+  2. User looking for a simple memory game to play while waiting (e.g. waiting at the GP office or riding the bus).
+  3. User is a child with a parent who needs them to be occupied with a simple, safe and entertaining memory game that can be played quietly for a period of time.
+  4. User is a fan of the Happy Cake Friends and enjoys playing games or interacting with the Happy Cake Friends brand.

 ## Design

 - #### Site design
-  Researching websites for other cafes and coffee shops, I was most drawn to the websites that had a clean and clear aesthetic.
-I went with a clean colour scheme and focused on the two main features of the cafe: Cats and Boba tea.
+  For a simple, online game, the Happy Cake Friends has a colorful, illustrated look that appeals to those who enjoy a cute, illustrated aesthetic or are fans of the Happy Cake Friends characters or brand.

-  The Puss-N-Boba website needed to be responsive and available on a variety of screen sizes and devices to make it as accessible as possible.
+  The Happy Cake Friends website needed to be responsive and available on a variety of screen sizes and devices to make it as accessible as possible.
 I focused on the following sizes:

   1. Mobile Device dimensions (small): 280px x 653px
   2. Mobile Device dimensions (larger): 375px and larger
   3. Tablet Device dimensions: 736px and larger
-  4. Laptop Device dimensions: 992px and larger

 - #### Wireframes
-  Initially, I started by creating the initial Puss-N-Boba website wireframes with pencil and paper.
-After sketching out what I planned, I started laying out the HTML and basic CSS for the site in a similar way that the Love Running tutorial went.
+  The Happy Cake Friends website was designed by wireframes with pencil and paper.
+After sketching out what I planned, I started laying out the HTML and basic CSS for the site in a similar way that the Love Maths tutorial went.
+I made a list of the functions that I thought that the game would need and proceeded from there.

-  However, I found this process to be lacking the information and details such as the colours and fonts when using too simple a wireframe.
-So, part way through the process, I took my wireframes to Photoshop where I worked on the color palette, typography, and imagery in greater detail.

   <details >
   <summary>Mobile Wireframes</summary>